peri-source/peri/docs/architecture.rst

 optimization image updates (frequently through local updates and caching).
 The description will proceed in three stages:

-1. **Polynomial fitting** -- talk about the State, its properties, and model updates
+1. **The State** -- We talk about the ``State`` class, its properties, and model updates, through an example of fitting a polynomial.
-2. **Image of Gaussian discs** -- simple ImageState, its properties, basic components
+2. **The ImageState** -- We talk about the ``ImageState`` class, its properties, and model updates, through an example of an image of Gaussian discs.
-3. **Optimized Image of Gaussian discs** -- optimization of stage two, demonstrating the local update framework and advanced components
+3. **Optimization and Advanced Components** -- We talk about optimization of stage two, demonstrating the local update framework and other advanced components, through the optimization and model fitting of the image of Gaussian discs.

 States (Example: PolyFitState)